plblum/jivs/docs/API/ValueHosts/Home.md

 ## Injecting errors on demand
 When you handle parsing outside of Jivs, your parser may report an error.
 You need to supply the original text and that error message to Jivs.
-Upon receipt of an error like this, Jivs knows to add it to that ValueHost's list of validation errors.
+Upon receipt of an error like this, Jivs knows to create a validator for it.

 The `FieldValueHost` functions `setValue()`, `setValues()`, `setTextValue()`, and `setValueToUndefined()` can take in your error message like this: